rsksmart/rif-relay/README.md

 RIF Enveloping expands the GSN capabilities and security model while reducing gas costs by:

 - Securely deploying counterfactual SmartWallet proxies for each user account: this eliminates the need for relying on _msgSender() and _msgData() functions.
-- Elimination of interaction with Uniswap: relay providers accumulate tokens on a paymaster under their control to later on decide what to do with funds.
+- Elimination of interaction with Uniswap: relay providers receive tokens in a worker address under their control to later on decide what to do with funds.
 - Reducing gas costs by optimizing the existing GSN architecture.

 Our main objective is to provide the RSK ecosystem with the means to enable blockchain applications and end-users (wallet-apps) to pay for transaction fees using tokes, removing the need get RBTC.